kaveyjoe/SUIZERO/docs/STATUS.md

 ### 1. **Phantom Authorization Detection (SUI-033)**

-This is a **world-first** capability that catches one of the most dangerous audit bypass patterns:
+This  catches one of the most dangerous audit bypass patterns:

 ```move
 // ❌ Looks secure to auditors